microsoft/PackageUploader/README.md

 Question: Could I use this wrapper to automate and update other parts of partner center apart from uploads? <br>
 Answer: Unfortunately not right now and our only scope was uploads.
 The API teams are working to further expand this out to other parts of partner center.

+Question: I don't like the secret key in the config - can we change it? <br>
+Answer: We will be changing this most likely, potentially inputting at runtime.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a